 It is interesting that the relatively egalitarian Semai people of rainforest Malaysia have long viewed causing stress as a form of unacceptable violence (or at least they may be highly sensitive to stress).
 The violent effects of stress have much more recently been confirmed by modern science (Robert Dentan.
 Overwhelming Terror.
 Love, fear, peace and violence among Semai of Malaysia.
 Pg 138.
 2008).

-It is also interesting that the Semai have not traditionally damaged the ecosystem they live in significantly.
-Lack of ability to get stressed may be a cause of environmental devastation among industrialized people due to disregard for consequences, in effect a hierarchical attitude that we are above and disconnected from the rest of the biosphere.
+It is also interesting that the Semai and similar South East Asian societies (see Anarchic Solidarity.
+Gibson & Sillander Ed.
+2011.) have not traditionally damaged the ecosystem they live in significantly.
+Addiction to stress may be a cause of environmental devastation among industrialized people due to disregard for consequences, in effect a hierarchical attitude that we are above and disconnected from the rest of the biosphere.
 It may seem counter-intuitive but increasing sensitivity to stress in the general population (however, and if, that may be done) may actually make us stronger, more resilient in terms of our relationship with the rest of nature in addition to making society fairer.
-It may even be sustainability cannot be achieved any other way within the stark limits of human nature.
+It may even be sustainability cannot be achieved any other way.

 No comments: